MartijnvAdrichem/Minor.Nijn/README.md

 This framework consists of 2 parts (Minor.Nijn and Minor.Nijn.Webscale).
 Minor.Nijn is the basic wrapper around RabbitMQ (event sending/receiving and RPC call sending/receiving).
 It also has a basic test environment used for integration testing.

+v2.3 adds:
+- AddCommandListener<T> method in MicroserviceHostBuilder
+- async commandlisteners
+- user defined exceptions can now be thrown by commandlisteners/publishers

 Initialize this part of the framework by using the RabbitMQContextBuilder, for example:

 ```